India-China Himalaya conflict: Does Beijing have an advantage after talks stall? | DW | 10.11.2020

 Indian and Chinese military commanders held the latest round of talks over the region on November 6 at the border village of Chushul.
 Both sides ruled out the possibility of drawing down troops near the so-called Line of Actual Control (LAC), a de facto border between Indian and Chinese claims in the region.

-The region has been a sore spot in Indian-Chinese relations since the 1962 Sino-Indian war, from which the current LAC is based.
+The region has been a sore spot in India-China relations since the 1962 Sino-Indian war, from which the current LAC was drawn.

 Read more: Tense India-China border raises fears of inadvertent escalation